Let me tell you a little story. It’s a story of a girl’s hair….. (imagine soft harpy type music that takes you to a fairytale wonderland)

 The ingredients are great: natural oils from babassu and flax seed, vitamins, ceramides, panthenol – good stuff for hair!
 It does have phenoxyethanol, which is a preservative.
 Not my favorite preservative but it’s not a deal breaker.
 It also has propylene glycol which I know for some people is a turnoff, but also not a deal breaker for me.
 Behentrimonium Chloride, Cyclopentasiloxane and Quaternium-80 sound scary, but they are just conditioning ingredients and are pretty benign (all under 3 on the Skin Deep EWG database).

 Overall, I have found a winner.
-It’s green, easy to use (spritz spritz and I’m on my way!), keeps my hair looking shiny and frizz-free, and I really love the scent.
+The Trinity Protein Cream is green, easy to use (spritz spritz and I’m on my way!), keeps my hair looking shiny and frizz-free, and I really love the scent.

 Next on the review list: Giovanni Magnetic Power Treatment Conditioner!